+VLFBERHT+ | Automotive

 Emergency brake

-Six patents.
+Six capabilities.
 One integrated automotive governance stack.

 Physical Safety Translation

-Governance Velocity Matching
+Velocity Matching

 Edge Governance